 - Fixed a bunch of bugs.

 Built in two weeks using Unity and Adventure Creator.
-Art, programming and story by me, with help from story consultant Ryland Garnett.
+Art, programming and story done by me, with help from story consultant Ryland Garnett.
 Furniture made by OneSquareFoot, nature props by Mikael Gustafsson, vehicles by 1Poly.
 SFX sourced from Freesound, music by Eric Matyas.